mwiater/agon/README.md

 - **Response eval duration/tokens** – Latency and tokens consumed during generation.
 - **Total duration** – End-to-end latency from request to final token.

-Each run also appends to `debug.log`, providing a persistent trace for troubleshooting.
+Each run also appends to `agon.log`, providing a persistent trace for troubleshooting.

 ## Building From Source
 GoReleaser powers both local test builds and tagged GitHub releases.
 Start your prereleases at `v0.1.0` and increment as you iterate.